thegeeklab/url-parser/README.md

    url-parser [global options] command [command options] [arguments...]

 VERSION:
-   0.1.0
+   devel

 COMMANDS:
-   all, a       print out all parts from url scheme, s    print out scheme from url user, u      print out username from url password, pw print out password from url path, p      print out the path from url help, h      Shows a list of commands or help for one command
+   all, a        Get all parts from url scheme, s     Get scheme from url user, u       Get username from url password, pw  Get password from url path, pt      Get path from url host, h       Get hostname from url port, p       Get port from url query, q      Get query from url fragment, f   Get fragment from url help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --url value    source url to parse [$URL_PARSER_URL]